vishnu522002/Console-Application-Poorvika-Mobiles/README.md

 	1.PoorvikaMobileDetails				-	It has a variable data of the all classes (Mobile Brand Name, Mobile Model, Specifications, Quantity, Price.
 	2.PoorvikaMobileActions				-	It has a blueprint of methods want to be implemented.
 (Interface)
-	3.PoorvikaMobileOperations			-	It has the implemented methods of PoorvikaMobileActions(interface).
+	3.PoorvikaMobileOperations			-	It has the implemented methods of PoorvikaMobileActions.
 	4.App						-	It is the main class for accessing all the classes and also creating thread.

 Disadvantages: